The federal government is the largest buyer in the world, but how do you know what agency will buy what you sell?

 Here are some tips for finding 8(a) and Hubzone contract opportunities:

-- The federal government operates an online service called Federal Business Opportunities, known as FBO or FedBizOpps.
-This single entry, government wide Web site, https://www.fbo.gov, announces available business opportunities and is a powerful tool to help you become successful in government contracting.
-The site identifies contract opportunities over $25,000.
+- The federal government operates an online service called beta.SAM.gov, which as of November 12, 2019, is now home to all current contract opportunities formerly posted to FBO.gov.
+This single entry, government wide Web site, https://beta.sam.gov announces available business opportunities and is a powerful tool to help you become successful in government contracting.

 You can narrow down your search for 8(a) or Hubzone set-aside contract opportunities or set-up an account to automatically receive targeted opportunities via email.
 We suggest that you specifically look for 8(a) or Hubzone opportunities that are in the pre-solicitation or sources sought phase as most of the other phases are too far along in the procurement process already.

 - Contact each federal agency’s OSDBU (Office of Small Disadvantaged Business Utilization) office.
 The OSDBU’s ensure that small and disadvantaged businesses are provided maximum practicable opportunity to participate in the agency’s contracting process.
 The primary responsibility of the OSDBU is to ensure that small businesses are treated fairly and have an opportunity to compete and be selected for a fair amount of the agency’s contracting and subcontracting dollars.Most OSDBU offices also offer the availability of looking at their procurement forecasts, as well as doing business with guides, organization charts with names and phone numbers for points of contact.
 Each web site should list the Small Business Specialist’s name and telephone number.
 Contact the Small Business Specialists at targeted installations to request pamphlets, guides, web sites, bidder’s list applications, etc. See below for a list of OSDBU offices by agency:

 - Defense Logistics Agency (DLA)

 - Department of Agriculture